General Program Questions

 How do I confirm that my application is complete?

-• Keep in mind that it can take several weeks for your test scores to be matched with your online application.
+• Check the MyStatus site for application updates and completion status.
+You can also use this site to remind your references of missing letters of reference.
+Keep in mind that it can take several weeks for your test scores to be matched with your online application.
 If you have received confirmation from ETS or IELTS that your test scores have been received by the university and processed, but you do not see them on MyStatus, the university is probably still in the matching process.

 I’ve already submitted a complete application but I need to make updates.
 How can I do that?